Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 Consider the following steps needed to be able to validate the given configuration file:

 1. Create the following abstract classes: `ConfigValidator`, `ValidationDelegate`, `SourceValidationDelegate`, `DestinationValidationDelegate` and `ConfigValidatorFactory`.
-2. For each source or destination party implement its specific `ConfigValidator`, `ValidationDelegate`, and `ConfigValidatorFactory`.
-Provide integration-specific clients with the validation-required methods.
+2. For each source or destination party, implement its specific `ConfigValidator`, `ValidationDelegate`, and `ConfigValidatorFactory`.
+Implement the validation-required methods in the integration-specific clients.
 3. Add the `configValidatorFactory` to the `IntegrationParty` abstract class and provide its implementers with their party-specific config validator factories.
 4. Create the source and the destination config validators and call them within the `sync` command.